 Vermont requires CONs within five broad categories-hospital beds, beds outside hospitals, equipment, facilities and services.
-The definitions of "services" and "equipment" are extremely broad in Vermont, where the program instead relies heavily on expenditures.
+The definitions of "services" and "equipment" are extremely broad in Vermont, where the program relies heavily on expenditures.
 For example, Vermont does not define individual services that require a CON in its statute or regulations.
-Instead, any activity or function related to "care, treatment or diagnosis of patients" costing more than \$500,000 requires a CON.
+Instead, any activity or function related to "care, treatment or diagnosis of patients" costing more than \$1 million (at a hospital) or \$500,000 (at any other health care facility) requires a CON.
 Vt.
 Stat. tit.
-18, §§ 9432(10), 9434(a)(5).
+18, §§ 9432(10), 9434(b)(3), (a)(5).
 Vermont further maintains a statewide moratorium preventing any new home health agencies from opening through 2025.
 2019 Vt.
-Act. § Resolves No. 5.
-Sec.
-2.
+Acts & Resolves No. 5. § 2.